kepler-moment/LeetCode/README.md

 LeetCode https://oj.leetcode.com/
 My solutions of LeetCode's problems.
-Thanks for @LeetCode for such a great OJ.
+Thanks to @LeetCode for such a great OJ.